 Students of History at St George’s can expect to develop key transferable skills over the course of their study including:

 - The application of knowledge

 - The ability to conduct detailed research

 History can be studied at all key stages and our students achieve some of the highest grades nationwide.
-Our GCSE Progress 8 Score for 2018 was +0.9 demonstrating that students achieve nearly an entire grade more with us than at other schools in the country.
+Our GCSE Progress 8 Score for 2019 was +0.77 (estimated) demonstrating that students achieve nearly an entire grade more with us than at other schools in the country.
 We do this through imparting our passion for the subject in lessons, going the extra mile for our students and through our sky-high expectations for all.

 - Ms V Hadden - Head of Department